MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-slicers.md

 LocalizationGroup: Visualizations
 ---
 # Slicers in Power BI (Tutorial)
 You want your report readers to be able to look at overall sales metrics, but also highlight performance for individual District Managers and different time frames.
 You could create separate reports or comparative charts, or you could use slicers.
-Slicers are an alternate way of filtering that narrow the portion of the dataset shown in the other visualizations in a report.
+A slicer is an alternate way of filtering that narrows the portion of the dataset shown in the other visualizations in a report.

-This tutorial uses the free [Retail Analysis Sample](sample-retail-analysis.md) to walk you through creating, formatting, and using a list slicer and a date slider slicer.
+This tutorial uses the free [Retail Analysis Sample](sample-retail-analysis.md) to walk you through creating, formatting, and using list and date range slicers.
 Have fun discovering ways to format and use slicers.

 ![slicer](media/power-bi-visualization-slicers/slicer2.gif)